Universal life insurance may be something you've heard about on TikTok or in the news lately, especially a type called index universal life insurance.

 It might keep you covered in the short term if you aren’t able to make your payments but be cautious.
 If you use up the account’s cash value to pay premiums and deplete the cash value accumulation entirely, you could lose your coverage.

-However, know that you’ll likely pay surrender charges, or a penalty for cancelling, and you must pay income tax on what you receive in the year you cancel.
+Just know that you’ll likely pay surrender charges, or a penalty for cancelling, and you must pay income tax on what you receive in the year you cancel.